 CUA50220 DIPLOMA OF MUSICAL THEATRE

-The CUA50220 Diploma of Musical Theatre is completed over one year, in two semesters; full time.
+The CUA50220 Diploma of Musical Theatre is completed over one year, in three trimesters; full time.
 Below is a breakdown of fees and payment plans for the Diploma musical theatre course.

-The total course fee for the CUA50220 Diploma of Musical Theatre for domestic students is $22,000 (AUD).
+The total course fee for the CUA50220 Diploma of Musical Theatre for international students is $22,000 (AUD).

 The total course fee is paid as per the payment schedule outlined below: